 Prof Ahmed Hassan Zewail was an Egyptian-American scientist, known as the ‘father of femtochemistry’.
 He was awarded the 1999 Nobel Prize in Chemistry for his work on femtochemistry, and became the first Egyptian to win a Nobel Prize in a scientific field.
 He was the Linus Pauling Chair Professor of Chemistry, Professor of Physics, and the director of the Physical Biology Center for Ultrafast Science and Technology at the California Institute of Technology.
 He died in Californa in 2016.

-The organisers have commented further as follows:
+The organisers commented as follows:

 ‘Prof Zewail was one of the greatest scientists of our time, contributing not only to science, but also to society.
 He won the 1999 Nobel Prize in Chemistry for his pioneering development of Femtochemistry, leading to revolutionary contributions in chemistry and adjacent sciences.